Header - Veterans Advantage Financial

 • Your Medicare payroll contributions now work with TFL to create comprehensive coverage

-• Premium refunds through Medicare Advantage plans become pure savings since TFL covers deductibles and copays
+• Opportunities to ensure you’re not overpaying for Part B through Medicare Advantage plans can provide substantial savings since TFL covers deductibles and copays

 6. The Medicare Specialist Advantage